 Solar energy has potential for providing clean, reliable, and safe energy, even in Vermont's climate.
 Most areas in Vermont have the potential for some solar energy production, at least at the residential scale.
-According the Vermont Energy Atlas, Chelsea, if all potential opportunities to develop solar energy production were taken advantage of, could generate roughly 969,569 kWh of power.
+According to Chelsea's 2017 Municipal Energy Data provided by TRORC, Chelsea generated 25MWh of electricity by solar facilities in 2015.
+If all potential opportunities to develop solar energy production were taken advantage of, Chelsea could generate roughly 632,910 MWh of power.